pichim/PM2_PES_Board_Example/docs/markdown/dc_motor.md

 printf("Motor velocity: %f \n", motor_M2.getVelocity());
 ```

-**Note:**
+**NOTE:**
-- If the motor start spinning immediatly after enabling the hardware with maximum speed, the motor is connected incorrectly and the cables for M1 and M2 from the PES board to the motor or the cables from the encoder A and B need to be swapped.
+- If the motor start spinning immediatly after enabling the hardware with maximum speed, the motor is connected incorrectly and the cables for M1 and M2 from the PES Board to the motor or the cables from the encoder A and B need to be swapped.
 - The maximum physically possible velocity is calculated and set in the driver based on the input arguments.

 The default motor driver does not activate the motion planner, meaning the speed setpoint will be reached as quickly as possible.
 To test this, you can place the following command inside the ``while()`` loop.